trentlarson/endorser-docs/source/future.rst

   - `Backchannel <https://www.inkandswitch.com/backchannel/>`_

-- Let's move more functionality to our own devices.
-An always-connected service makes things convenient, but we should all have the option of owning our data and managing it on our own phones and computers.
-We could connect through bluetooth or a local network when in close proximity.
-A search request might be sent out and results could trickle back in as devices respond.
-It would be fun!
+- Leverage browsers and existing wallets.

+  - The more tooling around the same concepts, the broader can be the ecosystem.

-- Create or leverage a browser extension.
-A friend told how easy it is to use MetaMask for various platforms, and how inconvenient it is to have to pull out a phone to do work.
+  - We've received feedback on how easy it is to use `MetaMask <https://metamask.io/>`_ for various platforms, and how inconvenient it is to have to pull out a phone to do work.

 - Although this is a labor of love and (we hope) a good foundation to support community work, we'd like to get resources to support this development effort.
 Great user-interfaces take time and effort to create, so that's worth something.
 We can also build more infrastructure that cater to organizations who could pay.